nice-digital/nice-design-system/README.md

 - removed nunjucks templates, we now recommend using React components
 - removed the inverse panel
 - prefixed all mixin, functions, variables and placeholder classes with *nds-* e.g. `%container` is now `%nds-container`
 - moved component-specific colour variables out of core into their respective component SCSS.
-Also renamed appropriately e.g.`$colour-panel-default` and `$colour-panel-default-border` are now in @nice-digital/nds-panel and renamed to `$nds-colour-panel-default-background` and `$nds-colour-panel-default-border`.
+Also renamed appropriately e.g.`$colour-panel-default` and `$colour-panel-default-border` are now in @nice-digital/nds-panel and renamed to `$nds-colour-panel-default-background` and `$nds-colour-panel-default-border`
+- removed `nds-element` and `nds-modifier` and their aliases `nds-e` and `nds-m` as they were never used.